programmershakib1/scholarms/README.md

 - **React Hook Form**: To manage form state and validation in a simple, easy-to-use manner.
 - **React Icons**: For adding icons to improve UI and UX.
 - **React Hot Toast**: For displaying notifications and alerts.
+- **Node.js**: The server-side runtime environment.
+- **Express.js**: Fast and minimal web framework for building RESTful APIs.
+- **MongoDB**: NoSQL database for storing scholarship data, user information, and applications.
+- **JWT (JSON Web Tokens)**: For secure user authentication and protecting private routes.
+- **Firebase**: Used for user authentication and real-time database management.
+- **Stripe**: Integrated for handling payments if there are any fees associated with applications.
+- **dotenv**: For managing environment variables securely.
+- **Cors**: For handling cross-origin resource sharing and securing API requests.
+- **axios**: For making HTTP requests to interact with external APIs and services.

 ---